Seaweed Salad and Ginger Squid/Oldboy

 6 tablespoons rice vinegar

-6 tablespoons soy sauce (I subbed ‘liquid aminos’ so my vegan roommate could have some)
+6 tablespoons soy sauce (I subbed ‘liquid aminos’ so my

 2 tablespoons sesame oil